-The Indiana Journal of Global Legal Studies is a student-edited, peer-reviewed interdisciplinary journal focusing on the intersections of global and domestic legal regimes, markets, politics, technologies, and cultures.
+The Indiana Journal of Global Legal Studies is a peer-reviewed interdisciplinary journal focusing on the intersections of global and domestic legal regimes, markets, politics, technologies, and cultures.
 Student notes are edited by the journal’s student editors; faculty submissions are peer reviewed by faculty reviewers and editors.

 - to establish collaborative relationships among scholars of different disciplines, especially law, political science, economics, philosophy, and anthropology;